richardturnbull/k3s-Raspberry-Pi/README.md

 ```

 ## Vagrant
 For testing, there is a Vagrantfile which will bring up a 4-node cluster based on Ubtuntu.
-Run `vagrant up` to bring up the cluster.
+Run `vagrant up` to birng up the VM's and `docker-ansible ansible-playbook -i inventory.vagrant main.yml` to configure the cluster

+## Docker
+A Dockerfile is provided, to allow the use of ansible without a local install